gnat/surreal/README.md

 ## <a name="plugins"></a>🔌 Your own plugin

-Feel free to modify Surreal for a project any way you like- but you can use plugins to effortlessly merge functions with new versions.
+Feel free to edit Surreal directly- but if you prefer, you can use plugins to effortlessly merge with new versions.

 ```javascript
 function pluginHello(e) {